dockstore/dockstore/_docs/getting-started-with-dockstore.md

 ---
 # Getting Started with Dockstore

+## Dockstore usernames

+Your username is user facing, so it will be visible in any public tools or workflows that you have.
+It is also what is used to share FireCloud workflows.

+If you register with GitHub, we will default to your GitHub username.
+If you register with Google, we will default to the email associated with your Google account.

+### Changing your username
+Currently you can only change your username assuming the following conditions are true:
+* You do not have any published tools or workflows
+* You do not have anything shared with you through FireCloud

+Important for Google Users!
+Your username will include an @ symbol, however @ symbols are not allowed in Dockstore usernames.
+We recommend you change your username to something that isn't an email.
+That way it won't be picked up by any spambots.

+You can change your username in the onboarding wizard during setup, or anytime on the accounts page at the Dockstore Account Controls tab.

 ## Linking With External Services

 If you have not gone through the onboarding wizard yet, the first step is to [login](https://www.dockstore.org/login) and link your external accounts.
 You can also get the command line tool we will use for most of the tasks in this tutorial.
 For this tutorial you only need to have your GitHub and Quay.io accounts established.
 However, Dockstore supports the following external services: